-It is not that I would say that a “don’t worry, be happy” attitude is the answer to everything, but seeing possibilities rather than difficulties, makes life and business a lot easier.
-However, seeing possibilities is not always easy.
-When change is imminent, it is easier to worry about the possible risks the change might bring.
-This is like the old saying: we suffer the most from the suffering we fear.
+It is not that I would say that a “Don’t worry, be happy” outlook – as we hear in Bobby McFerrin’s song – is the answer to everything, but seeing possibilities rather than difficulties makes life and business a lot easier.
+However, doubtless seeing possibilities is not always easy.
+When change is imminent, it is easier to worry about the possible risks that change might bring than it is to stay positive and to see opportunities.
+Yet, it’s better and healthier to turn it around and look at the bright side of life.

-So, it’s time to turn it around and look at the bright side of life.
-What can you do?
-Talk to your coach!
-You can also do some work yourself.
-Analyze the challenges and assess and eliminate the risks one by one by asking yourself questions.
-Ask questions like “what happens if …” or “what is the worst thing that can happen if …” followed by “what can I do if that worst thing happens?”
+Work with a colleague or a coach as a sparring partner.
+Analyse your challenges together and assess and eliminate the risks one by one by asking questions like “What happens if …?” or “What is the worst thing that could happen if …?” followed by “What can I do if that worst thing happens?”

 With that last question, you will turn difficulties into possibilities.
 What often happens is that even the supposedly worst-case scenario is not really that bad at all, as it can bring new opportunities.
 The exercise is simple, and you can do it alone, yet it’s always much easier to do the exercise when you work together with someone who coaches, challenges and inspires you.

 Working with a coach as a sparring partner opens new insights and often accesses temporarily locked elements of knowledge that you already have.
 It helps you to remember what you already know.
 As a coach, I tend to ask many questions, challenging questions, clarifying questions, inspirational questions and sometimes I give my clients suggestions.
 Different viewpoints will suddenly open up to you through these exploratory questions and enable you to see how you can apply those viewpoints to your situation.
 As a result, new opportunities unfold.